IndexSeek/IndexSeek/README.md

 ## Hi there, I'm Tyler (IndexSeek)! 👋

 ### 🌱 What I'm currently learning
-- [ ] Cloud computing with AWS/LocalStack with various services
+- [ ] Cloud computing with AWS/LocalStack using various services
 - [ ] All the dataframe APIs

 ### 🔭 What I'm working on